Q: Are monsters good at math?

 Note: You are not expected to know the following technical information.
 You will learn it all in the course.

-- Taylor series is an infinite series of polynomial terms that can be used to approximate complicated functions involving exp, cos, sin, and ln.
+- Taylor series is an infinite series of polynomial terms that can be used to approximate complicated functions such as exponential, logarithmic, and sinusoidal.
 As the degree of the polynomial (and number of terms) increases, the Taylor series becomes a better approximation for the function.
 Make sure you know how to derive a Taylor series (and possibly memorize some common ones), and how to calculate its error.

 - Do A LOT of integration problems involving many different methods.
-Some integration problems will need trial and error to solve efficiently, unlike derivatives.
+Unlike derivatives, some integration problems will need trial and error to solve efficiently.
 Regular practice will let you solve them faster during exams.

 - Practice sketching polar curves.
-Polar coordinates are essential to solving problems involving circles, cardioids, limaçons, etc. And the more comfortable you are in solving problems in the polar coordinates, the easier it will be for you to work with cylindrical and spherical coordinates, introduced in 2nd year courses.
+Polar coordinates are essential to solving problems involving circles, cardioids, and limaçons, among others.
+And the more comfortable you are in solving problems in the polar coordinates, the easier it will be for you to work with cylindrical and spherical coordinates, introduced in second-year courses.

 More Details